gtopcu/aws-templates/README.md

 - Utilize lambda layers for NPM/pip packages (50MB compressed, 256MB uncompressed limit)
 - Use the latest Lambda PowerTools as a layer
 - Can filter messages(no charge)
-- For polling errors(SQS) -> refer to SQS notes
+- FunctionURLs are new, supports IAM or no auth
-- For streaming errors(Kinesis/DynamoDB Streams) -> refer to Kinesis notes
+- For polling errors(SQS) -> refer to SQS notes, for streaming errors(Kinesis/DynamoDB Streams) -> refer to Kinesis notes

 API GW:
 - 10k req/s 30sec 10MB max.
 Billed by million requests & cache size x hour, 1 million calls free every month for 12 months